Borderline Personality Disorder: The 9 Criteria

 The Criteria for Borderline Personality Disorder

 The keyword is “My feelings are the facts”, meaning their emotion dysregulation is the great influencer on their perception and how they see everything around them.
 Once we understand that “my feelings are the facts”, the rest of the criteria will make sense.
 So, all cluster B personality disorders have an excessive need for something specific from other people but that need will never be fulfilled.
 So, in the case of borderline personality disorder, they have an excessive need for co-regulation – as in your feelings must match theirs.
-They also an excessive need for validation.
+They also have an excessive need for validation.

 Criteria 1: Makes desperate attempts to avoid being abandoned.